 What's the Holy Spirit compelling you to do?
+He's the real preacher, not me.
 Any of these you need to act on?
 What action do you need to take?
 Sit for a few moments, and whatever he prompts you to do, say, 'Yes, Lord!'
 (Wait 30 secs)